 Be clear in what you want the focus to be of these guest blog posts, and avoid overly spammy and salesy posts.
 Also ensure that the content is original, as most search engines will punish you into lower rankings if your content has been duplicated.

-And if your guest writer is well connected or known and promotes their blog post to their audience then you will get more and better traffic too!
+If your guest writer is well connected or known and promotes thee blog post to their audience then you will get more and better traffic too!

 Who would you approach to write for you?
-And how can you convince them that that’s a good idea for them too?
+And how can you convince them that it’s a good idea for them too?

 23. Take part in a social media challenge

-Do you need even more ideas on what to write about in your emails, blog posts or on social media?
-Then take in any of the popular social media challenges that are doing the rounds regularly.
+Do you want even more ideas on what to write about in your emails, blog posts, or on social media?
+Why not take part in any of the popular social media challenges that do the rounds regularly.

 One of the most popular ones is Joanne Hawker’s #marchmeetthemaker which takes place in March.
-Most of these challenges last a week or a month, and each day there is another topic for you to share.
+Most of these challenges last a week or a month, and each day there is a prompt for you to create content around.

-Be careful that they won’t take up hours to construct.
-And some of these social media challenges attract mostly other creatives, and therefore might not do anything for your sales.
+Just be careful that they won’t take up too much of your time.
+Some of these social media challenges attract mostly other creatives, and therefore might not do anything for your sales.
 But they can be a great opportunity to meet other creatives and become part of a bigger creative network!

 24. Less writing.
 More images.